DeferentialFinish/Simple-Shell/README.md

 - file access in c++

+## NIM.cpp
+When supplied with a file and asked to improve the following I was able to complete the project by the deadline.
+NIM improved by
+		- Adding new outputs for wins and losses
+		- Printing the game rules
+		- adding exciting commentary
+		- Removing the magic numbers
+		- Printing sybols that represent the remaining objects
+		- Adding a play again option
+### Issues
+  - No known issues

 ## Float_Check.cpp
 Allow the user to supply a number and determine the following
  - if the number is a decimal aka floating point number